npantfoerder/school-district-analysis/README.md

 This analysis will assist the school board and superintendent in making decisions regarding the school budgets and priorities*

 ## Results
 - Replacing ninth-grade scores at Thomas High School affects the Average Math Score, % Passing Math, % Passing Reading, and % Overall Passing columns in the district summary.
 Before replacing the ninth grade scores from Thomas High School, the average math score was 79.0, 75% of students were passing math, 86% were passing reading, and 65% were passing overall.
 After replacing the data with NaNs, all four of those statistics decreased.
-Below is the updated district summary.
+Below is the updated district summary:

 <img src="https://github.com/npantfoerder/school-district-analysis/blob/master/Resources/district_summary_df.png">